s-vdg/s-vdg.github.io/content/publication/homogeneous-coupled-cell-systems-with-high-dimensional-internal-dynamics/index.md

   - admin
   - Eddie Nijholt
   - Bob Rink
+publication: accepted for publication in Chaos, Solitons and Fractals - Special Issue Networks, Symmetry, and Dynamical Systems
 abstract: "The analysis of network dynamics is oftentimes restricted to networks with one-dimensional internal dynamics.
 Here, we show how symmetry explains the relation between behavior of systems with one-dimensional internal